 The tuners were OK, working as they should be.
-Pickups are great for the money as you’ll have the same pair of pickups with a step-up model.
+Pickups are great for the money as you will have the same pair of pickups with a step-up model.
 One thing that bothers me is that there’s no certain information on its fretboard.

 Most websites say it has a rosewood fretboard.
 But these tech specs belong to an older era (let’s say a couple of years ago) and it doesn’t make sense to me that this has okoume wood on the body and the neck but rosewood fingerboard.

 Would that make a huge difference?
 I don’t think so, because serious and huge guitar manufacturers like Epiphone would not risk changing the base material of a guitar that would sound completely different from an earlier version of the instrument.

 As one of the best comments on this guitar, “For the price, possibly the greatest guitar in the world!”

 You might also bump into the Epiphone Les Paul Special VE model, I guess this model has replaced the Special II model after CITES hit guitar manufacturers.
 If you are also interested in an SG version of this guitar, please have a look at my Epiphone SG Special (VE) review as well!